 Success Secrets of Young Pastor: Rev. William Brewer

 Many denominations are struggling to keep young people involved.
-One 25-year-old loves his church so much he has become a pastor for two congregations.
-He may be the youngest fulltime clergy person in his area, but his unique talents are bridging age and racial divides.
-Kim Riemland has his story.
+In 2011, United Methodist Communications brought you the story of a 25-year-old who loved his church so much that he became a pastor for two congregations.
+The Rev. William Brewer was the youngest fulltime clergy person in his area and his unique talents bridged age and racial divides.

 (Locator: Cleveland, Ohio)